OpenOrienteering/mapper/touch-mode.md

 By this tool, mapper supports free-hand drawing onto raster image templates.
 There is a small selection of colors for drawing as well as an eraser tool.
-By additional buttons, you can choose to created fillex areas instead of lines, to use a dot pattern instead of a solid fill, or to draw only in the background (transparent regions).
+By additional buttons, you can choose to created filled areas instead of lines, to use a dot pattern instead of a solid fill, or to draw only in the background (transparent regions).
 There is also a dedicated undo/redo feature.